 "Yes, it can be an effective aid to muscle or injury recovery; however only for someone without an acute injury," she told POPSUGAR.
 So as this is a great general method for recovery, keep in mind that if you're dealing with an injury, you'll need to discuss this with your own physical therapist.
 "If there is no injury, it [can] speed up the recovery process, keep the body mobile, and prevent stiffness."
 Here's how the recovery shower works:

-The Best Workout Recovery?
+The Best Kind of Shower After a Workout

 Post-workout recovery is essential, and it varies for everyone.
 "If you are active in aiding your recovery after an intense workout [with] stretching, foam rolling, yoga, etc., then adding an alternating hot shower or an ice bath is going to help," said Dr. Maynes.
 "Find out what works best for your body whether it be a hot shower, ice bath, or both; stick to it and it will help you."